-Mr Josh Clack (Monday, Tuesday, Wed (am), Thursday, Friday)
+Mr Josh Clack (Monday, Tuesday, Wednesday AM, Thursday, Friday)

-Mrs V. Hutchinson (Wednesday pm)
+Mrs V. Hutchinson (Wednesday PM)

 Dear Parent and Carers,

-While these sheets do not need to be handed in, it is important to note that they will help build their basic number facts and prepare your child for our class ‘Times Table Challenges’ every morning.
-These challenges will be used to track your child’s individual progress and motivate them to learn their tables up to 12 x 12.
+Homework for the class will be set on a Wednesday, to be returned the following Tuesday, unless specified otherwise.
+This will involve a reading, writing or numeracy task, as well as a times table focus in order to prepare them for our times table challenge every Tuesday.
+This will encourage them to know their multiplication and division facts up to 12 x 12.
 In order to improve spelling within the class, your child will also be required to complete a ‘Spelling Shed’ homework.
 These spelling games will revise the spelling rules taught in class and can be accessed online.
-This homework will be set every Friday and due every Thursday.
-Letters will be sent out shortly with more information.
+This homework will now be set every Tuesday and due every Tuesday.

 Homework: Due – every Tuesday and set every Wednesday

-P.E days – Tuesday and Friday
+P.E days – Thursday and Friday

 Residential trip (year 4 only) - 10th – 11th June